kaw393939/module3_is601/README.md

 - The quiz will assess your understanding of complex control structures, CSV file operations, REPL pattern implementation, application of the DRY principle, error handling strategies, and testing with pytest.
 - Review all provided materials, including cheat sheets, tutorials, and your project code before taking the quiz.
 - The quiz will include multiple-choice, short answer, and code analysis questions to thoroughly evaluate your comprehension and application of the module's content.

-### Additional Information

-#### Best Practices for Command-Line Applications

-When developing command-line applications, consider the following best practices:

-1. **User-Friendly Interface:** Provide clear prompts and helpful error messages.
-2. **Input Validation:** Always validate user input to prevent unexpected errors.
-3. **Consistent Command Structure:** Use a consistent format for commands and options.
-4. **Help Documentation:** Implement a 'help' command or option to display usage instructions.
-5. **Graceful Error Handling:** Catch and handle exceptions to prevent crashes and provide useful feedback.
-6. **Progress Indicators:** For long-running operations, provide progress updates to the user.
-7. **Configuration Files:** Consider using configuration files for storing default settings.
-8. **Modularity:** Design your application with modular components for easier maintenance and testing.

-By following these practices, you can create professional-grade command-line applications that are both powerful and user-friendly.